Philip-Kiehnle/PVBatteryInverter/Readme.md

 # PVBatteryInverter - High efficient photovoltaic and battery inverter using GaN semiconductors
 This project was inspired by multiple drivers:
- * AC-connected battery systems have dissadvantages in case of charging efficiency ( PV -> DC/AC -> AC/DC -> Battery ) and cost/environmental impact, because of the extra inverter.
+ * AC-connected battery systems have dissadvantages in terms of charging efficiency ( PV -> DC/AC -> AC/DC -> Battery ) and cost/environmental impact, because of the extra inverter.
  * DC-connected battery systems do not guarantee a better efficiency by default.
 E.g. in case of a large inverter (~10 kW) operating under small loads during nighttime (30-150 Watt).
  * Commercial solutions require an additional power meter for the self-consumption power control.
 In my opinion, this is a complete waste of time, space, resources and energy:
    * installation is complicated, and requires space in the meter cabinet